ethbmc/ethbmc/README.md

 ### Patched Parity Node

-For the on-chain analysis (Section 6.2) we used a patched parity node to obtain the storage of an account.
+For the on-chain analysis (Section 6.2) we used a patched parity node to obtain the storage of an account (the code can be found [here](https://github.com/Joool/openethereum)).
 You can still use a normal node which supports the web3 API.
 However, the analysis then does not take storage variables into account (all variables are assumed to be zero).
+Note to analyze blogs at an earlier time you will need to use a patched archive node.

 ## Tests